MinchinWeb/blog.minchin.ca/content/20170206-summary-for-pelican-110-released.md

 <del>The package is tested in Python 3.5; compatibility with other version of
 Python is unknown.</del>

-Tests are actaully included and can be run from the root directory:
+Tests are actually included and can be run from the root directory:

 ~~~sh
 python minchin/pelican/plugins/summary/test_summary.py